ebaquera/dbz-to-bigquery/README.md

 ## Streaming into BigQuery with Dataflow

 First, create a Cloud Storage bucket.
 For this example a simple single region bucket was created, using the region we've been using so far `us-central1`.
 After that we'll need to upload the JavaScript UDF Source file.
 The UDF are the set of instructions used to read the Debezium packages and write the data into BigQuery.
-The UDF can be done in Pyhton as well, but for this example it's done in JS.
+The UDF can be done in Python as well, but for this example it's done in JS.
 See the attached `debezium_bigquery.js` file.

 After upload, we'll need to create a new Dataflow function from Template.
 Choose any name convenient and select `Pub/Sub to BigQuery` as the template.